kazel04/ID-Assg/README.md

 -Subpages background: https://codepen.io/mohaiman/pen/MQqMyo

--Subpages Text Alternating Colors: https://codepen.io/alvarotrigo/pen/PoKMyNO
+-Subpages Text Alternating Colors: https://alvarotrigo.com/blog/css-text-animations/

+- The text and images are all from myself (except for form page icons)
+- Animations and form are improved upon and modified from open source code from Codepen
+- Form page icons are from Material+Icons

 ### Media
-- Lottie Animations for Vision Subpage: https://lottiefiles.com/50724-chatbot, https://lottiefiles.com/94994-loading-car

-- Lottie Animations for Team Subpage: https://lottiefiles.com/72259-team

-- Lottie Animations for Partners Subpage: https://lottiefiles.com/73195-business-partnership-contract-handshake

-- Lottie Animations for ContactUs Subpage: https://lottiefiles.com/70229-contact-us
+- Lottie Animations for
+- The assets used such as the heart notch and triangles were created from Adobe XD.

 ### Acknowledgements

-- I received inspiration for this project from X
+- I received inspiration for the Order page from the Tesla ordering webpage: https://www.tesla.com/model3/design
+- This website references open source code from multiple source, and all open source are modified and improved upon.
+Some modifications and improvements made would be the fusion of multiple pieces of code, altering the colours and rotation of the animations, expanding or reducing the size of certain designs and many more other edits.